nuxt/vue-meta/README.md

 Here are some answers to some frequently asked questions.

 ## How do I use component data in `metaInfo`?
-Specify a function instead of a property.
+Specify a function instead of an object.
+It will need to return the same type as its definition.

 **BlogPost.vue:**
 ```html